All Episodes

 And second, can the citizens of Seattle sue the mayor and other city officials for obstructing access and emergency services to that area?

-I absolutely, if I was a homeowner, I was a store owner, and my business was under siege, and with reckless disregard for the law, they did not uphold the oaths of their office and their responsibility to the citizenry.
+I absolutely, if I was a homeowner, I was a store owner, and my business was under siege and with reckless disregard for the law, they did not uphold the oaths of their office and their responsibility to the citizenry.

-I absolutely see a case there where they are financially legally liable and responsible.
+I absolutely see a case there where they are financially, legally liable and responsible.

-I'd love and by the way, that's going to happen.
+I'd love, and by the way, that's going to happen.

-And by the way, the taxpayers of Washington, taxpayers in Seattle, yeah, they're gonna be the ones that end up paying whatever the settlement is, and depending on how much insurance they have, we'll see what that all comes down to.
+And by the way, the taxpayers of Washington, taxpayers in Seattle, yeah, they're going to be the ones that end up paying whatever the settlement is.

 How would you feel if it was your business, right?